 There are many ways to make texture on pottery, and making custom clay texture tools is great because it really personalizes your work.
 We have posts in the Ceramic Arts Network archives on making pottery texture boards for slab building and making clay texture rollers.
 But those are clay texture tools for handbuilding primarily.

 Today, we are sharing a clay texture tool for freshly thrown work.
-In this post, an excerpt from the January/February 2018 issue of Pottery Making Illustrated, Matthew Krousey explains how he makes pottery texture paddles from scrap wood with few tools. – Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Pottery Making Illustrated archive, Matthew Krousey explains how he makes pottery texture paddles from scrap wood with few tools. – Jennifer Poellot Harnetty, editor.

 I have always admired images of ancient vessels from Japan and Korea that were constructed and decorated using paddles.
 Wanting to diversify my approach to decorating my own work, I recently started using wooden paddles with various geometric patterns carved into the surface.
 Removing myself from my usual multi-step process of layering and illustrating with glazes, this method gives me the opportunity to work simply with the raw clay.
 After testing various clays bodies, I found that a plastic porcelain body with a smooth buttery surface was most suited to paddling.

 Tools needed to construct the paddles include: a jigsaw, a Dremel rotary tool with a cutting bit, scrap wood, a pencil, and paper.
 For wood, I used ½-inch-thick scrap plywood (any scrap will do) leftover from building shelves and bats.
 I like the rough-sided plywood because of the depth it adds as a subtext to the patterns carved into the paddles.